Disclosure: I am compensated for purchases made through some links on this site. Click for details.

-Sit-in kayaks have the advantage of being warmer in cold-weather and provide the ability to add a kayak skirt that goes around the paddler and attaches to the cockpit opening to keep water out of its interior.
+Sit-in kayaks have the advantage of being warmer in cold weather and provide the ability to add a kayak spray skirt that goes around the paddler and attaches to the cockpit opening to keep water out of its interior.

 Inflatable Canoe-Style Kayaks

-Inflatable canoe-style kayaks are much like blow-up versions of hardshell canoes.
+Inflatable canoe-style kayaks like the Sea Eagle RazorLite or Travel Canoe are much like blow-up versions of hardshell canoes.
 They typically have higher walls than other inflatable sit-on-top kayaks and in contrast to other inflatable kayaks, paddlers use a single-blade paddle rather than a double-bladed kayak paddle.